 Written by Suana Sedai

-This page documents the histories of The White Tower at the start of the 4th Age.
-This information is created by the Weaves of the Wheel Storytelling community, for the purpose creating new characters and stories within a new timeline.
-This information is a creative effort by all community members and serves to provide a richly detailed world within which we play that adheres to the canon created by Robert Jordan.
-To find out more about Weaves of the Wheel Storytelling, click here
+This page documents the histories of The White Tower with a focus on the White Tower of the 4th Age.
+This information is created by the Weaves of the Wheel Storytelling RPG community, for the purpose creating new characters and stories within a new timeline.
+This information is a creative effort by all community members and serves to provide a richly detailed world within which we play that adheres to the canon created by Robert Jordan for the Wheel of Time series.
+This information is created for the purpose of fan enjoyment and is not affiliated with the Bandersnatch group.
+To find out more about Weaves of the Wheel Storytelling RPG, click here

 The White Tower is both the central structure that houses Aes Sedai in Tar Valon as well as a term that describes the organisation of the Aes Sedai.
 The tower structure is the tallest building in Tar Valon and resides within a campus complex referred to as the “tower grounds”.
 The compound is both home and a training facility for Aes Sedai, those seeking to become Aes Sedai, and warders who serve and protect Aes Sedai sisters.